enarroied/taipy_person_finder/README.md

 ### Introducing Filters

 In a company situation, we could introduce filters to restrict the comparison.
 We could compare certain subsets, for example, if we know we're looking for a woman, then filter all men out (this would increase speed and return more relevant results).
-Or filter by age (let's say, we're looking for retirred people).
+Or filter by age (let's say, we're looking for retired people).

 ### Allowing Better Inputs

-Right now, the app accepts parquet and CSV files, but it assumes that CSV files are comma-separated.
+Right now, the app accepts parquet and CSV files, but it assumes that CSV files are comma-separated (to detect the column names, DuckDB should know how to read both formats).
 Adding a separator check to use the appropriate method would be interesting.

 ## Running the Application